davenquinn/xenoliths/paper/text/chapters/06-modeling.md

-The subduction zone will have the effect of cooling the mantle lithosphere from below for the cases in which subduction is modeled [@fig:model_comparisons\ b and c], which are already near the coolest permitted by our xenolith constraints.
+The subduction zone will have the effect of cooling the mantle lithosphere from below for the cases in which subduction is modeled [@fig:model_comparisons b and c], which are already near the coolest permitted by our xenolith constraints.
 However, the subduction of progressively younger crust until the shutoff at ~27 Ma will gradually increase the heat on the bottom of the lithosphere.
-As these geotherms are already quite cold, introducing this added complexity will not significantly change the model results. <comment>Not sure if this makes sense...</comment>
+As these geotherms are already quite cold, introducing this added complexity will not significantly change the model results.

 For simplicity, subducted oceanic crust is not considered to have distinct thermal properties from the oceanic mantle.